javalikescript/luajls/doc_topics/manual.md

 -- {'a1', 'b2'}
 ```

+The List instances are fully compatible with Lua sequence table.
+The Map provides a `getTable()` method to access a fully compatible table map.

 ### Table Map

-The List and Map classes are compatibles with Lua tables, so the class methods can be used directly with Lua tables.
+The List and Map class methods can be used directly with Lua tables.

 ```lua
 local Map = require('jls.util.Map')